chauff/cse1500-web-transcripts/Lecture-3.md

 JavaScript is a language in flux.

-One of the confusing aspects about JavaScript today are the naming conventions, you may come across terms such as **ES6**, **ES7**, **ES2015**, **EcmaScript 2017**, etc. These names refer to different version of EcmaScript (ES for short) which is currently in continuous development.
+One of the confusing aspects about JavaScript today are the naming conventions, you may come across terms such as **ES6**, **ES7**, **ES2015**, **ECMAScript 2017**, etc. These names refer to different version of ECMAScript (ES for short) which is currently in continuous development.
 Most often, you are likely to encounter **ES6** (also referred to as **ES2015**) which added a host of new features to the standard required a long-standing effort: "the completion of the sixth edition is the culmination of a fifteen year effort" ([source](https://tc39.github.io/ecma262/)).
 Starting with **ES2016** (also known as **ES7**), ECMAScript is updated in a yearly cycle.

-Similar to HTML5, after a number of years with hardly any development, we are currently in a phase of continous updates and changes.
+Similar to HTML5, after a number of years with hardly any development, we are currently in a phase of continuous updates and changes.

 In this course we do include very few **ES6** features, as we have only a few lectures to cover the material.
 If you want to dive into the depth of JavaScript, check out the free [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) series!